How to spot problems when buying

 …without giving due thought to such an important transaction.
 Buy with your head as well as your heart.

 Always view a property carefully and pay attention to the details.
 Get expert help if unsure of anything.
-Your dream house could quickly turn into a nightmare if the roof timbers are riddled with woodworm or the extension is sinking into the ground.
+Your dream house could quickly turn into a nightmare if the roof timbers are riddled with woodworm or the extension is sinking into the ground and you’ve no clue how to fix a sagging roof.
 Buying a property with problems could lead to costly works that you haven’t budgeted for – or a house that’s hard to sell.
 To put this in perspective, at e.surv our research shows that the average repair bill faced by homebuyers who do not commission an independent survey is around £6,000 – a huge hit to your bank account.
 So instead of risking one of the costliest mistakes of your life, instruct a surveyor to investigate your property properly before you sign on any dotted line.Don’t be afraid of a survey throwing up unwanted results with significant associated price-tags – you can use this information to your advantage.
 The detail of repairs needed can help you negotiate a lower price, freeing up funds to fix them.
 This is about protecting your bank balance and making sure you are paying the right amount for your property.”

 Doing away with damp